- Software testing is the process of checking that an application behaves as expected under real conditions.

 According to SmartBear, 64% of teams test less than half of their applications' functionality.
 Not because they want to, but because modern testing is hard.
 Software is complex, change is constant, and resources are limited.

-That’s why it’s important to understand the fundamentals: what software testing is, why it matters, when to do it, and how to approach it in a way that fits how your development and QA teams work.
+That's why understanding the fundamentals matters: what software testing is, what types of testing exist, why it's essential, when to do it, and how to approach it in a way that fits how your development and QA teams work.
 Whether starting from scratch or building out your test strategy, these basics are the foundation.

 What is software testing?

-Software testing is how your development team or QA engineers check that the application works as expected.
+Software testing is how your development team or QA engineers verify that the application works as expected.
 That means making sure pages load, buttons work, forms submit, and nothing breaks along the way.

 Testing isn't about perfection.
 It's about verification and validation—confirming that what you built works as intended under real conditions and aligns with what your users actually need.